Nimradd/pkmn-heartgold-cheats/README.md

-Heart Gold USA (NTR-IPKE-USA) retroarch cheats
+Pokémon HeartGold USA (NTR-IPKE-USA) retroarch cheats
 ===

 These cheats were used in my playthrough with the following self-dumped cartridge ROM: